marhaupe/uitail/README.md

 ## Usage

-> uitail "<your command here>" [options]
+> uitail "make dev" [options]

-Running uitail will start an agent.
+Running uitail will start an agent on port `:8765`.
 You can access the UI on `http://localhost:8765`.

 ![Example](.github/demo.gif)

-## Caveats
+### Caveats

-uitail intercepts the output of your command through a pipe.
-For very large log entries, the buffer size of this pipe may cause individual logs to be split into multiple chunks.
+Log entries larger than the pipe buffer size of your system will cause individual logs to be split into chunks.
 This is a limitation of the underlying system and not specific to uitail itself.
 There will be ways to work around this, but as of now, you'll have to be aware of this, especially if you're filtering out messages.